Mexico City: Spanish conquest

 arriving there on 8 November 1519.
 Cortés and his men marched along the causeway leading into the city from Iztapalapa (Ixtapalapa), and the city's ruler, Moctezuma II, greeted the Spaniards; they exchanged gifts, but the camaraderie did not last long.
-Cortés put Moctezuma under house arrest, hoping to rule through him.
+Cortés put Moctezuma under house arrest at his father's palace, hoping to rule through him.

 Tensions increased until, on the night of 30 June 1520 – during a struggle known as "La Noche Triste" – the Aztecs rose up against the Spanish intrusion and managed to capture or drive out the Europeans and their Tlaxcalan allies.
 Cortés regrouped at Tlaxcala.
 The Aztecs thought the Spaniards were permanently gone, and they elected a new king, Cuitláhuac, but he soon died; the next king was Cuauhtémoc.
 Cortés began a siege of Tenochtitlan in May 1521.
 For three months, the city suffered from the lack of food and water as well as the spread of smallpox brought by the Europeans.
 Cortés and his allies landed their forces in the south of the island and slowly fought their way through the city.
 Cuauhtémoc surrendered in August 1521.
 The Spaniards practically razed Tenochtitlan during the final siege of the conquest.

 Cortés first settled in Coyoacán, but decided to rebuild the Aztec site to erase all traces of the old order.
 He did not establish a territory under his own personal rule, but remained loyal to the Spanish crown.
 The first Spanish viceroy arrived in Mexico City fourteen years later.
 By that time, the city had again become a city-state, having power that extended far beyond its borders.
 Although the Spanish preserved Tenochtitlan's basic layout, they built Catholic churches over the old Aztec temples and claimed the imperial palaces for themselves.
 Tenochtitlan was renamed "Mexico" because the Spanish found the word easier to pronounce.